Health for Young Parents

 You may find you are referred to a specialist midwife for young parents.

 Take Action: You can find fun tips, activities and simple things to can do with baby from Hungry Little Minds.

 The health visitor service provides both antenatal (during pregnancy) and postnatal (after birth) care.

 Crucial: Learn about the role of health visitors and the support they offer to new parents in this video.

 Family Nurse Partnership

-As a teen parent, you may be offered a Family Nurse once you have met your midwife.
+As a young parent, you may be offered extra support from a Family Nurse.

-They are very skilled nurses who will support you with just about everything you need to be the best parents you can be.
-Each programme is as individual as the mum, and focusses on what will help you and baby, from building confidence and improving anxiety to practical things like breastfeeding and immunisation.
+They are very skilled nurses who will support you with just about everything.
+Each programme is as individual as the mum, and focuses on what will help you and baby.

 Activities for young parents

 After the baby comes, young parents often find they don't do as much as they used to.
 But you still need to do regular fun things to keep healthy, and continue learning.
 This keeps you healthy and happy, which is also great for baby.